jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Logistic-Regression.md

   y_i
 \end{array}\right) p_i^{y_i} (1-p_i)^{n_i - y_i} $$

-We also have
+Then
 $$E(Y_i) = n_i p_i$$

 $$Var(Y_i) = n_i p_i (1-p_i)$$

-From this we can compute the deviance.
+From this, compute the deviance.

 $$ D = 2 \sum^n_{i = 1} \big[ y_i \log \left( \frac{y_i}{\hat{y}_i} \right) + (n_i - y_i) \log \left( \frac{n_i - y_i}{n_i - \hat{y}_i} \right) \big] $$

-We face a few problems when our response variable has a binomial distribution.
+There few problems when the response variable has a binomial distribution.

 * $$Var(Y) = n \mu (1 - \mu)$$, which is not constant
 * $$\mu = p$$ is bounded: $$0 \le p \le 1$$ but OLS may predict probabilities beyond this

 There are a number of common link functions for binomial data.
-We want a link function $$\eta_i = g(p_i)$$ such that $$0 \le g^{-1}(\eta) \le 1 \forall \eta$$.
+The link function should have $$\eta_i = g(p_i)$$ such that $$0 \le g^{-1}(\eta) \le 1 \forall \eta$$.

 * Logit: $$\eta = \log \left( \frac{p}{1 - p} \right)$$
 * Probit: $$\eta = \Phi^{-1}(p)$$
 * Complementary log-log: $$\eta = \log(-\log(1 - p))$$

 All of these link functions differ mostly at the tails.
-We will use the logit because it is easure to intepret using odds.
+Use the logit because it is easure to intepret using odds.

 # Logistic Regression Model

-We fit the model
+Fit the model

 $$\log \left( \frac{p}{1 - p} \right) = \beta_0 + \beta_1 x_1 + ... \beta_k x_k$$

-We can fit this model in R like so
+In R, fit this model like so

 {% highlight r %}
 mod <- glm(cbind(damage, 6 - damage) ~ temp, data = orings, family = binomial)
 {% endhighlight %}

-Here we provide two pieces of information regarding the response.
+There are two pieces of information regarding the response.
 The first column of the matrix is the number of successes, $$y$$.
 The second column is the number of failures, $$n - y$$.

-Here we see a graphical representation of the data and how it fits the data.
+Below is a graphical representation of the data and how it fits the data.
 <img src="/nhuyhoa/figure/source/2015-11-26-GLM-Logistic-Regression/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" style="display: block; margin: auto;" />

-In SAS, we can fit a logistic model as such
+In SAS, fit a logistic model as such

 {% highlight r %}
 proc logistic;